Pointers to Classic Mac Sites

 Jan 2005

-Apple's C development tools are available for their 68K and PowerMac products for download.
+Apple's C development tools WERE available for their 68K and PowerMac products for download.
 Check Apple MPW tools Web page for details.
+But you may have to "log in" and so be a member of Apple's Developer program, for some items.
+As of 2011, I can't find the oldest MPW tools for System 6 and 7.
+If you CAN, contact me.

 Pointers Oct-Dec 2004

-An inquiry from an S-100 customer Kiel Bryant Hosier led me to his site which celebrates the 20th anneversary of the Mac with exhibits of artifacts from Mac development and use.
+An inquiry from an S-100 customer Kiel Bryant Hosier led me to the DigiBarn site which celebrates the 20th (later 25th) Anniversary of the Mac with exhibits of artifacts from Mac development and use.
 Very interesting, check it out!
 He also has an exhibit of "computer art".
 What is that, I asked?
 Turns out Kiel has artistic sketches of robots "made" from very old computers, including the earliest Macs of course.
 Ask him for details, mention my site if you wish.

 The Web site C-trl 68K is about a facility, lounge, and resource in San Francisco (CA USA) which mixes "lo-tech" 68K machine restroration with performance art and DJ music.
 As of 2004 they have 300 (three hundred!)
 Compact Macs, many of them networked for gaming; and occasional events and performances.
 Thanks to local recycling support, they have piles of laptops too.
 A staggering collection of retrotech!
 They recently asked me for some network cards and mentioned their site.
 Check them out!